Skin Purging vs Breakouts: How to Tell the Difference

 Skin purging can be normal — but irritation is not.

-If your acne feels worse, your skin burns, or breakouts spread into new areas, it’s time to step back and focus on barrier recovery.
+If your acne feels worse, your skin burns, or breakouts spread into new areas, step back and focus on barrier recovery.

 Your skin doesn't need harsh treatment — it needs smart healing.